 Cash equivalents are highly liquid investments that are readily convertible into cash with terms to maturity of three months or less when acquired.
+Cash equivalents are recorded at cost plus accrued interest.
+The carrying value of these cash equivalents approximates their fair value.

-(c) Segment and geographic information:
+(c) Marketable securities: